sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

   +-----------------------+--------------------------------------+
   ```

-  Replace REGULAR_TENANT_ID with the tenant ID of the regular tenant.
+  Note: Default policy might prevent the 'distributed' flag from
+  appearing in the command output.

 1. Add a tenant subnet interface on the router.